Chapter 1 Linear regression

 • A model with high training error is underfitting

-• In theory, training error tends to zero by using a basis of funtions, e.g. polynomials (Stone-Weierstra theorem)
+• In theory, training error tends to zero by using a basis of funtions, e.g. polynomials (Stone-Weierstrass theorem)

 • Statistical framework: data comes from sampling a probability distribution